top of page

 Barry's Tea in Ireland sources from the best Kenyan Tea estates supporting small scale farmers and sustainability.

-Mombasa Tea Auction Goes Digital
+Mombasa Tea Auction Embraces Digital Transformation

 Mombasa Auction Registers Sale of Kenya Orthodox Tea

-In an excerpt from STiR, a global business insight on Coffee and Tea, "The first Mombasa tea auction of 2020 saw the first-ever sale of a Kenya premium orthodox tea."
-The sale was a specialty brand from our very own parent company, Empire Kenya EPZ Ltd, auctioned for shipment to Poland.
-"The package distinguished it from the standard bulk teas, showing the “Big Five” wild animals associated with Kenya and aimed at helping promote tourism in Kenya."
+The sale mentioned in the excerpt was a specialty brand from Empire Kenya EPZ Ltd, auctioned for shipment to Poland.
+The package distinguished it from the standard bulk teas, showing the “Big Five” wild animals associated with Kenya and aimed at helping promote tourism in Kenya.

 Kenyan orthodox premium loose leaf tea